How to Immigrate to Canada as a Farmer

 Why Use an RCIC?

 We make use of three Regulated Canadian Immigration Consultants (RCICs) who have all been through the immigration process before.
-These experts are here to answer any of the questions you may have and give you an accurate evaluation to see which program you are best-suited for.
+These experts are here to answer any of the questions you may have and give you an accurate evaluation to see which immigration program you are best suited for.

-Think of the service as your own personalized immigration strategy that helps you to gather all the correct documents, submit them on time and contact immigration officers about your application.
-Give yourself the best chance of successfully achieving permanent residence in Canada by using professional advice.
+Think of the service as your own personalized Canadian immigration strategy that helps you to gather all the correct documents, submit them on time, and contact immigration officers about your visa application.
+Give yourself the best chance of successfully achieving permanent residence in Canada by using professional consulting.

 Sign up with our service in order to get started on your journey to immigrate to Canada as a farmer.
-With over 60 different programs on offer, there are plenty of options available to you in other occupations which can all be explained to you by our RCICs.
+With over 100 different visa and immigration programs on offer, there are plenty of options available to you in other occupations which can all be explained to you by our RCICs.